 Visit Juana’s Garden for Your First Vermont Cannabis Purchase

 First-time Vermont cannabis buyers deserve careful guidance, honest information, and a welcoming environment.
-At Juana’s Garden in Montpelier, we specialize in helping people navigate their first cannabis purchase with confidence.
+At Juana’s Garden in Montpelier, we specialise in helping people navigate their first cannabis purchase with confidence.

 Browse our menu online, check our current deals, and learn more about us before your visit.
 We’re here to answer questions and help you make informed decisions.